broartem/snippets/scala/Shapeless.md

 }
 (1 :: true :: (null: String) :: HNil).map(ToOption)  // will be Some(1) :: Some(true) :: None :: HNil
 ```
-Polymorphic function to convert hlist head to Option type:
+Polymorphic function to convert hlist head to Option type, which converts null to None and non-null value to Some(value):
 ```scala
 object HeadToOpt extends Poly1 {
   implicit def hnilCase = at[HNil](identity)